Genuinely nonlocal sets with smallest cardinality: Introduction

-in two-qubit system $\mathbb{C}^2 \otimes \mathbb{C}^2$.
-Notice that the two-states-distinguishability result of Walgate et al. holds even in the multipartite scenarios, where all the subsystems are separated from each other and only local measurements are allowed.
-Then a question naturally raise: what is the minimal number of orthogonal states that are not locally distinguishable for general $N$-partite systems ($N > 2$)?
-The answer to such a problem is yet trivial, for one can easily construct locally indistinguishable sets of three $N$-partite states from the bipartite ones, say those of (\ref{Bell}).
-For example, given an arbitrary bipartition $S|\overline{S}$ of the subsystems $\{\mathrm{A}_1, \mathrm{A}_2, \cdots, \mathrm{A}_N\}$, the three states
+Moving to the scenarios where $N > 2$ subsystems are considered, we should notice that Walgate's result about local distinguishability of two orthogonal states also holds when the subsystems are separated from each other and only local measurements are allowed.
+Then a question naturally raise: what is the smallest set of orthogonal states that cannot be locally distinguished for $N$-partite systems ($N > 2$)?
+The answer to this problem is however trivial: one can easily construct locally indistinguishable sets of three multipartite states directly from the bipartite ones, say those states in (\ref{Bell}).
+For example, given any bipartition $L|R$ of the $N$ subsystems, the states